maxmilton/MaxMilton.com-Old-v3/README.md

 # Overview

-A simple blog which uses Node.js + Gulp automation to make development and deployment easy.
-Site generated with Hugo, a fast static website engine, which makes creating websites fun again.
-Theme uses Bootstrap 4 for agile design.
+A simple blog that uses Node.js + Gulp for automation to make development and deployment easy.
+The site is generated using Hugo, a fast static website engine, which makes creating websites fun again.
+The theme is based on Bootstrap 4 for agile design.

 NOTE: Uses Browsersync to serve the site when in development—the auto-reload is awesome and makes developing across multiple devices at once easy.
-Hugo comes with it's own dev server but Browsersync is a better tool for rapid development.
+Hugo comes with a simple server but Browsersync is better for rapid development.

 Read more about the release at <https://maxmilton.com/blog/blog-source-code-now-availiable-on-github.html>.